 I also learned that you couldn’t use the same blade for glitter paper/vinyl that you would use for regular cardstock.
 Glitter dulls your blade and that causes problems for other projects you try to do!

 Now we have so many different tools to use specifically for paper that makes it easier to craft with paper.

-What tools do you need to cut paper with a Silhouette machine?
+Tools you need to cut paper with a Silhouette machine

 - Light grip cutting mat – this mat comes less sticky than a regular or strong grip mat which makes it perfect for paper!
 There’s no extra step to de-stick you mat required.